 It depends on the procedure you are having done and where on the body it is taking place.
-EMLA Cream and Pliaglis should only be used on the surface of the skin; whereas Xylocaine Spray has been used by doctors to numb the skin as well as soft tissue in the mouth or nasal cavity.
+EMLA Cream should only be used on the surface of the skin.

-Ask your doctor or consult the relevant product page for more information.
+Ask your doctor or consult the product page for more information.

 Are there different side effects?

-The side effects for each item are similar but may vary slightly, according to the different concentration or application method.
+The side effects may vary slightly according to the area where the cream is being used.
 More commonly, local anaesthetics when applied to the skin may cause tingling or slight and temporary paleness.

 Is it right for me?